Meet The Team

 Min Shan Lin works as a product marketing and relationship manager at BlackRock supporting BlackRock's technology platform, Aladdin.
 She is passionate about the ability to use technology to improve the landscape of mental health, and is a big believer in acceptance commitment therapy.
 Min Shan holds a degree in Economics from USC.

 Zhifan Li is a software engineer at Intuit, working on delivering awesome features for small business.
 She graduated from Rice University majoring in computer science and psychology.
-She is passionate about cross-disciplinary efforts that delivers social impact.
+She is passionate about cross-disciplinary efforts that deliver social impact.
 While she is not delivering and iterating on mini-prototypes in hackathons, she enjoys meditating, running and hiking to declutter her mind.

 hackathon planning team